Memory Effects and Entanglement Dynamics of Finite time Acceleration: Restricting to a wedge in Minkowski spacetime

 Using the radar method of determining the relation between different reference frame coordinates \cite{Padmanabhan:2010zzb}, we obtain the following relation between the inertial frame coordinates \( \{t, x\} \) and the coordinates \( \{\eta, \xi\} \) used by an observer along the trajectory in Eqs.~\eqref{eq:vartraa}-\eqref{eq:vartrab}:

-In terms of $\{ \eta, \xi \}$ the Minkowski line element is obtained as
+In terms of $\{ \eta, \xi \}$, the Minkowski line element is obtained as

 which looks different from the inertial coordinate Minkowski line element only by a conformal factor.
+Furthermore, the metric in Eq.\eqref{minkline} factorizes into a function of $(\eta + \xi)$ multiplied by a function of $(\eta - \xi)$.
+Thus, the coordinates $\{\eta, \xi\}$ are obtained from the standard Minkowski null coordinates by two independent monotonic reparametrizations.
+Consequently, the new coordinates $\{\eta, \xi\}$ are also global (see Fig.\ref{fig:0}).
 Further, as expected, for an observer traveling along $\xi = 0$, the coordinate time is equal to the proper time (since

 i.e., $ds = d\tau = d\eta$ (also, $\eta = \tau$).
 Therefore, the thermal time hypothesis \cite{Martinetti:2002sz} assigns the following local temperature to an observer along trajectory Eqs.\eqref{eq:vartraa}-\eqref{eq:vartrab}: